Anmol-Sodhi/Project-Proposal-Predicting-Stock-Prices-Using-Market-News-Sentiment-and-Economic-Indicators/README.md

 --------------------------------------------------------------------------------

-When the output is generated , first the snentiment graph will appear, close that and then the stock prediction graph adn economic indicator grid will appear.
+When the output is generated , first the sentiment graph will appear, close that and then the stock prediction graph and economic indicator grid will appear.